 Together Doug Scheiding and his wife, Jennifer Talley, make up the Rogue Cookers Competition BBQ team.
 Doug and Jennifer cook exclusively on Traeger Pellet Grills.
 Head Country rubs and sauces have been a part of the Rogue Cookers arsenal since day one of their work as competitive cookers.
 Rogue Cookers won the Houston Rodeo World Championship (HLSR) in 2015, a 2nd and 4th Place in Brisket at the San Antonio Rodeo, and first place in Cook's Choice Category at the Jack Daniel's International Invitational, all using Head Country sauces, seasonings, and marinade.
 Doug is a Traeger BBQ Pro, a Head Country Brand Ambassador, and the Texas Embedded Correspondent to The BBQ Central Show.VISIT ROGUE BBQ COOKERS ON INSTAGRAM

 Burgers need to be simple and have the right meat-to-bun ratio.
 Buy the smaller buns, not larger.
 Also, make sure the meat is 80/20.
-A griddle is a must on all grills as it helps to keep the burger together and helps with caramelization at the same time.
+A skillet or griddle is a must on all grills as it helps to keep the burger together and helps with caramelization at the same time.

 I prefer to buy burgers already in 8-oz patties.
 This prevents over-working the meat and keeps the burgers flatter.
 I believe that the interior of the burger should be meat only, for binding.
 If you buy a package of ground meat, gently roll into 8-oz patties.